dipali0112/Excel-To-SharePoint-List-Data-Add-Using-PowerShell/README.md

-# Excel to SharePoint List Sync using PowerShell (For Lookup Columns) 🚀
+# Excel to SharePoint List using PowerShell (For Lookup Columns) 🚀

 ## Overview
 This PowerShell script automates the process of importing data from a local Excel file (.xlsx) into a SharePoint Online List.
 It utilizes the `Import-Excel` module to read data and `PnP PowerShell` for SharePoint integration.
 The script dynamically resolves lookup columns (such as ExpenseCategory, PaymentMethod, Status, and Department) and efficiently updates or adds list items.